Setting up LDAP authentication with SASL¶

 $ testsaslauthd -u christian -p secret -f /var/run/saslauthd/mux

-This should return 0:OK "Success"
+This should return 0:OK "Success".

 If it doesn’t, then either the user name and password

-are not in the LDAP service, or sasaluthd
+are not in the LDAP service, or sasaluthd is not configured properly.

 Configuring libsasl2¶

-The configuration file must be named mongodb.conf
+The configuration file must be named mongodb.conf and placed in a directory

-can find and read it.
+where libsasl2 can find and read it.

-is hard-coded to look in certain directories at build time.
+libsasl2 is hard-coded to look in certain directories at build time.

 This location may be different depending on the installation method.